ledgerW/pathlight/memory-bank/progress.md

 - Optimization of AI prompts for better results
 - Export functionality for the plan (PDF, email, etc.)
 - Progress tracking for completed plan items
-- Implement "Update Plan" button functionality to bring up a modal that lets users confirm to pay again and update their existing plan
-- Add automatic session checking on site arrival (especially the home page) to automatically log in users with valid session cookies

 ## Current Status
 The application is functional with the core features implemented.
 Recent work has focused on improving the database schema, enhancing the AI result generation, refining the user authentication flow, improving the form navigation experience, implementing result regeneration functionality with payment support, and significantly enhancing the results display with structured, visually appealing sections.
-The latest improvements include restructuring daily plan items and next steps as bullet points with content-specific icons for better readability and visual comprehension.
+The latest improvements include adding an "Update Plan" button with confirmation modal for premium users to regenerate their plan, and implementing automatic session checking on site arrival to provide a seamless experience for returning users.
 The memory bank has been updated to reflect these changes.

 ## Known Issues
 - Database migrations should only use PostgreSQL (not SQLite)